Booligoosh/codetheweb.blog/learn/html.md

 [Practice web development on your computer][p3]

 # Tutorials
 I make a new tutorial at least once a week.
 Over time, this list will grow.
-Once I have finished doing HTML, I will move on to [CSS][css].
+Once you have finished learning HTML, you can move on to [CSS][css].
 1. [HTML syntax][t1]
 2. [The structure of an HTML document][t2]
 3. [Basic types of HTML tags][t3]